Iman is fierce

-As is widely known, Iman “was plucked from her university studies in Nairobi by the photographer Peter Beard” (whom we have written about before).
+As is widely known, Iman “was plucked from her university studies in Nairobi by the photographer Peter Beard” (who is controversial).
 True to form, Beard apparently told people that Iman was discovered in the jungle” as a means of creating buzz.
 For designer Calvin Klein, what set Iman apart was her “amazing skin,” which set “off color and clothes in a way white women couldn’t do.”
 Another thing white women couldn’t do?
 Walk the runway with a baby tiger on a leash, which is what designer Thierry Mugler had Iman do at one point.

 Considering the fact that Iman is now known primarily for her cosmetics line, aimed specifically at women of color, as well as the fact that both of the books she’s authored deal with the subject, I was struck by how little race figures in this article.
-Especially since Bethann Hardison, the former model and talent agent who a couple of years ago held several summits on the lack of diversity in fashion, is also featured.
-In fact, the only acknowledgment comes from David Bowie, Iman’s husband, who says, “I’m enormously proud of Iman.
+Especially since Bethann Hardison, the former model and talent agent, who is a black, and who a couple of years ago held several summits on the lack of diversity in fashion, is also featured.
+In fact, the only acknowledgment about the racism in fashion comes from David Bowie, Iman’s husband, who says, “I’m enormously proud of Iman.
 She made broad strokes when she came to America, and opened doors for women of color.”

 Further Reading